lvemavarapu/FX1-Term3-JS/readme.md

     console.log(dividedBy(20, 0))
 ```

-- Now let us add one more error handling which checks if the
+    ```javascript
-- function's arguments are valid numbers
+    // Now let us add one more error handling which checks if the

-    ```
+    // function's arguments are valid numbers

        const dividedBy =(num1, num2) => {
        let division = 0
        try{